Old meets new at Nags Head.

 Regarding the origin of the town's colorful name, the legend of Nags Head takes us back to days of piracy, when tales drifted ashore about the wonderful treasures traveling at sea being plundered by "rogue businessmen" like Blackbeard, that one of the original Outer Bankers got the inspiration for the equine moniker.
 A lantern was tied around the neck of an old gentle horse, then this old "nag" was led up and down the tallest of the sand dunes, so that the light was visible out at sea.
 As a ship's captain saw this gently bobbing light, it seemed to be from a ship riding at anchor in a sheltered harbor.
 As the Captain tried to put in to this "safe" harbor, his ship would pile up on the treacherous shoals that constantly writhed and changed shape beneath the surface.
 The "land pirates" made the crew walk the plank, looted and burned the hapless ship, and made away with the bounty.

 Today, family operated businesses and a small town atmosphere prevail, contributing to a certain charm and a slow, relaxed pace of life.
 Incorporated in 1961, Nags Head takes pride in its clean water, low density of development, and abundant open spaces.
 Its 11 miles of oceanfront and 6.5 square miles of area are home to a year round residential population of 2,800.
-The town is an annual vacation spot for a countless number of families, making it the ideal family beach.
+The town is an annual vacation spot for a countless number of things to do, making it the ideal family beach in North Carolina.